-- Think about what you want to say ahead of time - Don't be overly rehearsed since that makes it appear as though you don't really understand your material and you are just memorizing it - Clearly identify the single important question/hypothesis being addressed - Provide a strong rationale for the question/hypothesis - Why should the reviewer care? - Address the question - Results show how question/hypothesis is addressed - Have no more than three conclusions - make your central take home message obvious to the reviewer
+- Think about what you want to say ahead of time - Don't be overly rehearsed since that makes it appear as though you don't really understand your material and you are just memorizing it - A good poster presentation should be more of a discussion than a formal presentation - Clearly identify the single important question/hypothesis being addressed - Provide a strong rationale for the question/hypothesis - Why is your question/hypothesis important? - Why should the reviewer care? - What new information would be learned from the study? - Explain how you will address the question - Have a clear experimental plan - Explain how the experimental plan will answer your question or test your hypothesis